10 Snakes That Drink Rainwater From Their Scales

 Source: public domain

-The banded watersnake of Florida is less lazy than others, and doesn’t necessarily need rain-collecting skills, yet it has them anyway.
-This serpent has made the wise decision to acquire as many snake powers as possible.
+The banded watersnake (Nerodia fasciata) of Florida is less lazy than the rest of our list, and doesn’t necessarily need rain-collecting skills, yet it has them anyway.
+This serpent has made the wise decision to stockpile as many snake powers as possible.

-The banded watersnake lives in temperate to humid zones and isn’t under much pressure.
-You can find Nerodia fasciata from Florida to Louisiana to southern Illinois.
-They have no venom, though a vicious pair of teeth, and they rely on grabbing their prey, which is mainly fish and frogs.
-Banded watersnakes overlap with brown watersnakes, but are distinguishable by their namesake bands.
+The banded watersnake lives in temperate to humid zones, and isn’t under much pressure.
+You can find this species from Florida to Louisiana to southern Illinois.
+They have no venom, but will bite viciously if picked up.
+Their prey consists of fish and frogs, and their hunting style is mainly simple grabbing.
+Banded watersnakes overlap with brown watersnakes in the southeastern US, but are distinguishable by their namesake bands.

 10 Mamushi